 Earth-1610 - Ultimate Universe

 In the Ultimate Marvel Universe, Gah Lak Tus came into existence at the very beginning of creation itself in the form of a fleet of sentient city-sized starships capable of collective thought, which it used to coordinate its actions.
 From the very beginning, it possessed a profound hatred of all biological forms of life and traveled from one world to the next, devouring the cores of those worlds while exterminating its populace using a flesh-eating plague.
-(Later, it was stated by Captain Mahr-Vehl that the Gah Lak Tus swarm was created by the Kree Empire to cleanse the universe and destroy their enemies, but lost control of their creation.)
+(Later, it was stated by Captain Mahr-Vehl that the Gah Lak Tus swarm was created by the Kree Empire to cleanse the universe and destroy their enemies, but they lost control of their creation.)

 The Visions were sent out into the universe to find and warn alien races of the coming storm but every species they helped were unable to stop Gah Lak Tus.
 When the swarm set a course of Earth, one of the Visions fled for Earth to warn Humanity, but was heavily injured by Gah Lak Tus before it managed to escape.
 Gah Lak Tus arrived in Earth's Solar System in the early 21st century, where it attempted to destroy Earth.

 Professor Xavier of the X-Men attempted to make contact with Gah Lak Tus and was nearly killed when it unleashed a massive surge of telepathic feedback into the Professor's mind in order to break the link between its collective mind and the Professor's "filthy, impure organic mind".
-Later, with help from Jean Grey, Professor Xavier managed to distract Gah Lak Tus long enough for Reed Richards to unleash the full power of a big bang at the swarm.
+Later, with help from Jean Grey, Professor Xavier managed to distract Gah Lak Tus long enough for Reed Richards to unleash the full power of a Big Bang at the swarm.

-With 20% of its fleet destroyed and its mind polluted by the thoughts of organics, Gah Lak Tus had a major fit and then bolted out of the Solar System.
+With 20% of its fleet destroyed and its mind polluted by the thoughts of organics, Gah Lak Tus had a major disruption and then fled quickly out of the Solar System.
 Years later, Gah Lak Tus appeared in Sector 2310 within Chitauri space where it was devouring a very large planet.
 It's presence along with a massive temporal anomaly were detected by the science officers aboard the flagship of the Kree armada that was fighting the Chitauri for control of the sector at the time.

 Earth-2149 - Marvel Zombies